Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

-Although the axial quadrupole distortion is the nuclear deformation of primary importance, secondary contributions from octupole and hexadecapole components often coexist and can be important in some regions of nuclear chart~\cite{Butler:2016rmu}.
-Therefore it is interesting to study how $d_{\perp}$ is affected by the higher-order deformations $\beta_3$ and $\beta_4$.
-We have performed such calculations and results are shown in Fig.~\ref{fig:4} with a similar layout as Fig.~\ref{fig:3}.
-These higher-order deformations have no influence on the variance of $d_{\perp}$ in the UCC region, but significant enhancement associated with $\beta_3$ is observed in near-central and mid-central collisions, and the $\beta_4$ only has modest enhancement in the peripheral region.
-Such enhancements can be described by a quadratic function of $\beta_3^2$ and $\beta_4^2$, i.e. $b'\beta_3^2$ or $b'\beta_4^2$ as predicted by Eq.~\eqref{eq:10}.
+Although the axial quadrupole distortion is the nuclear deformation of primary importance, contributions from octupole and hexadecapole components often coexist and can be important in some regions of nuclear chart~\cite{Butler:2016rmu}.
+Therefore, it is interesting to study how $d_{\perp}$ is affected by $\beta_3$ and $\beta_4$.
+I have performed such calculations and the results are shown in Fig.~\ref{fig:4} with a similar layout as Fig.~\ref{fig:3}.
+These higher-order deformations have no influence on the variance of $d_{\perp}$ in the UCC region, but significant enhancement associated with $\beta_3$ is observed in near-central and mid-central collisions, and the $\beta_4$ only has a modest enhancement in the peripheral region.
+These enhancements can be described by a quadratic function $b'\beta_3^2$ or $b'\beta_4^2$ according to Eq.~\eqref{eq:10}.
 The coefficients $b'$ are shown in the right panels.
-These observations are qualitatively similar to the positive correlations between $\lr{\varepsilon_2^2}$ and $\beta_3$/$\beta_4$ observed in Ref.~\cite{Jia:2021tzt} (See Figs. 12--14 in Ref.~\cite{Jia:2021tzt}).